Graduate trainee roles

 Learn more about being a graduate trainee with Veritau

-Ellie has been a trainee fraud investigator with Veritau for nearly two years.
-After graduating with a degree in psychology, she was looking for a career that would challenge her.
+After graduating with a degree in psychology, Ellie was looking for a career that would challenge her.
 Training as an investigator keeps things interesting as every day is different.
 She manages her own case load with a wide range of fraud types.

 “A normal day as a trainee will always be very different from the day before, and the day after.
 Each trainee manages a caseload of around 15 cases, depending on experience, which rises to 25 upon qualifying as a fraud investigator.”